codewithritik2/Nex/README.md

 We may update this Privacy Policy from time to time.
 Users will be notified of any significant changes through the Bot or the official support channels.

 ### **9. Contact Information**
-If you have any questions or concerns about this Privacy Policy, please contact us at [Your Contact Information].
+If you have any questions or concerns about this Privacy Policy, please contact us at https://discord.gg/mZ3pkyRcU9.

 ---